bigbio/quantms/docs/introduction.rst

 Bottom-up proteomics is a common method to identify proteins and characterize their amino acid sequences and post-translational modifications by proteolytic digestion of proteins prior to analysis by mass spectrometry.
-In bottom-up or shotgun proteomics[1], the protein extract is enzymatically digested, followed by one or more dimensions of separation of the peptides by liquid chromatography coupled to mass spectrometry.
+In bottom-up or shotgun proteomics [AEBERSOLD2003]_, the protein extract is enzymatically digested, followed by one or more dimensions of separation of the peptides by liquid chromatography coupled to mass spectrometry.